jsonnode-ethbtc/wallet-node/README.md

 There is a lot to do and we welcome contributers developers and testers who want to get some Blockchain experience.
 You can find tasks at the issues/projects or visit the dev_general channel on discord.

 ## Production 🗜️
-Storing every 20.000 Hot-Wallet need 15-20 times average reward for block minedfor ETH and 20% average for BTC.
+Storing every 20.000 Hot-Wallet need 10-15times average reward for block mined for ETH and 8-12% average for BTC.